Advertising Standards Canada: History

 The Canadian advertising industry founded the Canadian Advertising Advisory Board (later renamed Ad Standards) in 1957 as a means to encourage ethical advertising practices.
 The Canadian Code of Advertising Standards (Code) was published in 1963.
 The CAAB would adopt a bilingual name in 1967: the Canadian Advertising Advisory Board/Bureau consultatif de la publicité au Canada.
 That same year, as a means to adjudicate consumers' complaints, the Advertising Standards Council/le Conseil des normes de la publicté (ASC/CNP) was created.
 The reviewing of broadcast advertising to children by the CAAB began in 1972, and was initiated at the request of CAB and CRTC.
 Two years later, the British Columbia and Alberta Advertising Standards Councils were formed.
 1976 saw the launch of the Trade Dispute Procedure.
 The Canadian Advertising Foundation/La foundation canadienne de la publicité (CAF/FCP) was created in 1982 as a result of the merger of the CAAB with ASC/CNP.
 In 1994, The Color of Your Money was produced by CAF's Race Relations Advisory Council on Advertising.
 The initial Ad Complaints Report, including case reports, was published in 1997; that same year, the CAF would be renamed to Advertising Standards Canada/Les normes canadiennes de la publicité.
 1999 saw the launch of the "You respond to advertising – we respond to you" public awareness campaign.
 A second public awareness campaign - "We stand up for advertising standards" - would commence in 2001.
 In 2003, following a careful Task Force review of the Code, major Code revisions were published.
 Two years later, in 2005, comparative advertising and comparative research guidelines were published.
 Multiple public awareness campaigns continued to be launched throughout the rest of the decade and into the 2010s: "Truth" (2006), "Dressing it up doesn't make it true" (2011), and "Creativity is subjective.
 The truth isn't" (2015).
-On August 1, 2017, the organization announced the launch of a refreshed corporate identity.
-The group's name is now Ad Standards/Normes de la publicité.
+On August 1, 2017, the organization announced the launch of a refreshed corporate identity, including a new name: Ad Standards/Normes de la publicité.